axltxl/m2bk/README.md

 #m2s3
 ###mongodump straight to Amazon S3

 *m2s3* is a small program who performs a number of **mongodb database backups via mongodump**, compresses them into a gzipped tarball and finally sends them to an **AWS S3 bucket**.

-This program was made as part of [Blanclink](http://www.blanclink.com)'s IT Infrastructure strategy to preserve essential data used by [Blancride](http://www.blancride.com)  and other applications developed by the company.

 ##Requirements
 * [python](http://python.org) >= 3.3